 Cavities: the word strikes fear in all who hear it.
 Put simply, when your teeth are frequently exposed to acid, sugars, starches, and bacteria, they can become permanently damaged with cavities.
 These tiny holes could also be the result of improper oral hygiene, and they can only be treated by your dentist.
 Left untreated, the holes will grow bigger and begin decaying deeper layers of your teeth, causing more problems, like a toothache, infection, and tooth loss.

 The best way to avoid having to go through the pain associated with cavities—and the uncomfortable root canals, fillings, crowns, and extractions that come along with them—is to prevent them.
-That’s why we’ve compiled a few easy tips that you can follow in your daily life to keep your teeth cavity-free.
+That’s why we’ve compiled a four easy tips that you can follow in your daily life to keep your teeth cavity-free.

 Brushing your teeth with fluoride toothpaste twice a day is a good place to start, but experts also recommend brushing after every meal, particularly when you have indulged in something starchy or sugary.